 On June 27, 2017, over 70 Plaintiffs sued Bank of America in one action in the Middle District of Florida.
 Torres, et al. v.
 Bank of America, N.A., No. 8:17-cv-1534, (M. D. Fla.
 June 27, 2017), Doc. # 1.
-Plaintiff Farida Santos was one of the many Plaintiffs in the original lawsuit.
+Plaintiff Hosmert Vergara was one of the many Plaintiffs in the original lawsuit.
 Plaintiffs alleged Bank of America (BOA) committed common law fraud in its administration of the Home Affordable Modification Program.
 HAMP was implemented by the Federal Government in March of 2009, to help homeowners facing foreclosure.
-(Doc. # 26 at \P 9).
+(Doc. # 23 at $\P$ 9).
 BOA entered into a Servicer Participation Agreement with the Federal Government in which BOA was required to use reasonable efforts to effectuate any modification of a mortgage loan under HAMP.
-(Id. at \P 10).
+(Id. at $\P$ 10).
 The Federal Government, in exchange for BOA's participation in HAMP, agreed to compensate BOA for part of the loss attributable to each modification.
-(Id. at \P 11).
+(Id. at $\P$ 11).
 Plaintiffs' claims were all based on their attempts to secure a loan modification with BOA under HAMP.

 In the original lawsuit, BOA filed a Motion to Dismiss under Fed.
 R. Civ.
 P. 12(b)(6), (Torres Doc. # 12), and Plaintiffs amended their complaint.
 (Torres Doc. # 16).
 Following BOA's second Motion to Dismiss, (Torres Doc. # 17), the presiding judge severed the claims and required Plaintiffs to sue separately.
 (Torres Doc. # 19).
-Plaintiff Farida Santos filed a separate complaint on November 1, 2017.
+Plaintiff Hosmert Vergara filed a separate complaint on November 3, 2017.
 (Doc. # 1).
 Three months later, on March 7, 2018, Plaintiff filed an Amended Complaint.
-(Doc. # 26).
-Thus, the operative complaint in this matter is Plaintiff's fourth attempt to properly plead her cause of action.
+(Doc. # 23).
+Thus, the operative complaint in this matter is Plaintiff's fourth attempt to properly plead his cause of action.

-The Amended Complaint alleges BOA committed four fraudulent acts: (1) falsely telling Plaintiff that "she can't be current on her mortgage" and failing to tell Plaintiff that she could qualify for HAMP if default was reasonably foreseeable ("HAMP Eligibility Claim"); (2) falsely telling Plaintiff the requested supporting financial documents Plaintiff had submitted to BOA were missing ("Supporting Documents Claim"); (3) falsely telling Plaintiff that she was approved for a HAMP modification and needed to start making trial payments ("HAMP Approval Claim"); and (4) fraudulently omitting how inspection fees charged to Plaintiff's account would be applied ("Inspection Fee Claim").
-(Doc. # 26 at ¶¶ 38, 41, 48, 55).
+The Amended Complaint alleges BOA committed four fraudulent acts: (1) falsely telling Plaintiff that he "can't be current" on his mortgage to qualify for a HAMP loan modification and failing to tell Plaintiff that he could qualify for HAMP if default was reasonably foreseeable ("HAMP Eligibility Claim"); (2) falsely telling Plaintiff the requested supporting financial documents Plaintiff had submitted to BOA were stale ("Supporting Documents Claim"); (3) falsely telling Plaintiff that he was approved for a HAMP modification and needed to start making trial payments ("HAMP Approval Claim"); and (4) fraudulently omitting how inspection fees charged to Plaintiff's account would be applied ("Inspection Fee Claim").
+(Doc. # 23 at ¶¶ 38, 41, 48, 55).

 In its Motion to Dismiss, BOA argues that Plaintiff's fraud claims are barred by the statute of limitations and banking statute of frauds.
-(Doc. # 35 at 6, 11).
+(Doc. # 32 at 6, 11).
 BOA also contends that Plaintiff's Amended Complaint violates Rule 9(b) by failing to allege circumstances constituting fraud with sufficient particularity.
 (Id. at 14).
 These arguments are addressed in turn.